How to Use a Pitching Machine

 If your desired distance from machine to mound is 60 feet, and you set your pitching machine at 60 mph, the speed of the ball is 60 mph, right?
 Right.

-Now, if you move the machine up 30 feet from the mound, you've cut that distance in half, and the ball will arrive to the plate twice as fast.
+Now, if you move the machine up 30 feet from the mound, you've cut that distance in half, and the ball will arrive at the plate twice as fast.
 Essentially, it will appear that the ball is being pitched at 120 mph.
-Although, in reality the ball is being pitched at 60 mph.
+Although, in reality, the ball is being pitched at 60 mph.

-Because of this, the speed and distance of the pitching machine to plate is so important.
+Because of this, the speed and distance of the pitching machine to the plate are so important.

 So how far away should a pitching machine be from home plate?

-If you are using a batting cage and the length of the batting cage is less than the league required distance from home plate to pitching mound, just divide the league required distance by the actual distance of the machine to the batter, and multiply that number by speed of the pitching machine.
+If you are using a batting cage and the length of the batting cage is less than the league-required distance from home plate to the pitching mound, just divide the league-required distance by the actual distance of the machine to the batter, and multiply that number by the speed of the pitching machine.

 Example: League required distance (60 ft.) / actual distance (30) = 2